 What are the best cars for teen drivers?

-One of the most difficult aspects of adding a teen driver can be choosing the best car for your teen.
+One of the most challenging aspects of adding a teen driver can be choosing the best car for your teen.
 You want the car to be safe, which typically means 2014 models and newer, as these come with safety features such as electronic stability control.

 “Economic models from such manufacturers as Kia, Honda, Ford and Toyota are always a good bet, but similar vehicles from Subaru, Mini, and the like tend to be favorably rated due to their safety features,” Holley says.
 “As always, higher-end vehicles from BMW, Mercedes Benz and Infiniti will come with a higher insurance cost, but even certain models from Mazda and Chevrolet can be rated as ‘Sport’ vehicles and have a similar insurance cost.”